erichmenge/signed_form/README.md

 ## Alpha Quality Software

-Because of the security sensitive nature of this gem I'm releasing this as 0.0.1.pre1 until I can get some more eyes on the code.
 This software should not be considered production ready.
 At this time it is only suitable for experimentation.

 Now that I've made that disclaimer, you should know that SignedForm is functional.